 Next, configure the level of alert you want to receive if any security groups are modified.

-In this tutorial, we showed you how to set up an Amazon AWS DynamoDB Event Monitor and begin monitoring your databases.
+In this tutorial, we showed you how to set up an Amazon AWS EC2 Event Monitor and begin monitoring your databases.
 Keep an eye on the Features page of FrameFlow's website as we're adding new tutorials often.
-Refer to our Amazon AWS DynamoDB Event Monitor reference guide for more documentation on this event monitor.More Tutorials
+Refer to our Amazon AWS EC2 Event Monitor reference guide for more documentation on this event monitor.More Tutorials